civol/HDLRuby/README.md

    sig2 <= [sig0, sig1]
    ```

- - `[]` when applied to an expression of `bit`, `unsigned` or `signed` vector
+ - when this operator is applied to an expression of `bit`, `unsigned` or
-   types and taking as argument a range selects the bits corresponding to this
+   `signed` vector type while taking as argument a range, it selects the bits
-   range.
-If only one bit is to select, the offset of this bit can be used
+   corresponding to this range.
+If only one bit is to select, the offset of
-   instead.
-For example, the following code selects bits from 3 to 1 of `sig0`
+   this bit can be used instead.
+For example, the following code selects bits
-   and bit 4 of `sig1`:
+   from 3 to 1 of `sig0` and bit 4 of `sig1`:

    ```ruby
    [7..0].inner sig0